-~Your child will recognize and name at least half of the letters in the alphabet, including letters in own name (first name and last name), as well as letters encountered often in the environment.
-They will produce the sound of many recognized letters.
+Your child will recognize and name some letters in the alphabet, including letters in their name.
+They will identify the sound of many recognized letters.

-4. Understands the relationship between numbers and quantities.
+4. Can understand the relationship between numbers and quantities.

-~Your child will understand that number words refer to quantity.
-May point to or move objects while counting objects to 10 and beyond (one-to-one correspondence).
-Understands that the last number represents how many objects are in a group (cardinality).
+May point to or move objects while counting objects to 10 (one-to-one correspondence).
+Understands that the last number represents how many objects are in a group.